Skip to main content

 Where do sea burials take place in Germany?

 Sea burials take place at the North Sea and Baltic Sea.
 Well-known departure ports are Warnemuende, Travemuende, Wismar, Cuxhaven, and Wilhelmshaven.
-The burial takes place at least 3 nautical miles from the coast in protected sea areas.
+More about locations

 What happens in bad weather?

-Safety has top priority.
-In extreme weather conditions (storm, high seas), the date will be postponed.
-However, modern ships can sail in moderate weather conditions up to about wind force 5.
-Light swell is not an obstacle.
+In extreme weather conditions, the date will be postponed.
+Modern ships can sail in moderate conditions up to about wind force 5.

 What urns are permitted?